ppawel/osm-activity-publishers/changeset-publisher/README.md

 Changeset Activity Publisher
 ============================

 This publisher interfaces with the OpenStreetMap Activity Server and publishes changeset activities.
+It is integrated with Changemonger in order to produce user-friendly changeset descriptions.

 Requirements
 ============